absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 Maximum  :
 Minimum  :
 Property :

 ```
-Similar to what we did earlier except now we can add the `Directory` option to only give us folders back.

 Password is `416`

 ## Century 8

-The password for Century8 is in a readme file somewhere within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user's profile.
+_The password for Century8 is in a readme file somewhere within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user's profile._

+Here we are going to recursively search and set a filter to match any file starting with readme.

 ```powershell

 PS C:\Users\century7\Documents> Get-ChildItem ..\ -Recurse -File -Filter readme* | get-content

 human_versus_computer

 ```
-Here we are going to recursively search and set a filter to match any file starting with readme.

 Password is `human_versus_computer`

 ## Century 9

-The password for Century9 is the number of unique entries within the file on the desktop.
+_The password for Century9 is the number of unique entries within the file on the desktop._

+Command line here is pretty self explanatory.

 ```powershell

 PS C:\Users\century8\Desktop> Get-Content .\Unique.txt | Sort-Object | Get-Unique | Measure-Object